ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-5.md

 ![](./media/image5-2.png)

 9. Take a screenshot of your application or your database as a proof of receipt of all ITI-44 responses.
-Retrieve the permanent link to the transaction instances, and paste that as evidence for this test.
-The screen shot demonstrates that you have successfully processed the processed all requests and response(s).
+The screenshot demonstrates that you have successfully processed the processed all requests and response(s).

 Note 1: You can use the menu “Messages Browser” to inspect and validate your messages.
 Click on the magnifying glass icon to inspect messages.